Interview by Tiziano Dossena

 L’Idea: Do you believe that there are, or have been, in the recent years, world leaders who resemble somewhat the idealized prince of Machiavelli’s book?

 Connell: This sounds dismal at first, but consider that here Machiavelli is offering something that later political geniuses would build on quite usefully by separating out the component parts.
-In the Eighteenth century a group of European and American thinkers seem to have hit upon a fairly good mix.
+In the Eighteenth century a group of European and American thinkers seems to have hit upon a fairly good mix.
 Here’s how it went: Give free rein to greed, but under the more noble name of “the pursuit of happiness,” and in a way that does not interfere with the right of others to pursue their own happiness.
 Allow freedom of speech, but impose penalties for lying before the law.
 Abolish cruel and unusual punishment by the state.
 Sounds pretty good to me; and it was Machiavelli who made it possible by bringing politics down to earth.

 L’Idea: Many people talk about The Prince’s philosophy as a negative approach to leadership.
 Do you feel that it is completely amoral or that it is only too honest an appraisal?

 Connell: Machiavelli’s book already has a lot to say about actual leaders.
 The “prince” he liked the best was Cesare Borgia, but even Machiavelli admits that Borgia failed.
 Henry Kissinger was once asked if he was Machiavellian.
 His response: “You know, that’s not a compliment.”
-It’s interesting again to note that Mussolini, Craxi and Berlusconi apparently thought otherwise.
+It’s interesting again to note that Mussolini, Craxi, and Berlusconi apparently thought otherwise.

 I recently saw Spielberg’s Lincoln.
 There’s no question that Machiavelli would have admired the man it portrays.
 But if you asked Lincoln the Machiavelli question, I imagine he would have stepped back in the manner of Kissinger.
 Lincoln thought there was a natural order to things that he strove to restore.
 So, too, Kissinger’s idol, Metternich.
 Still, if you consider what Machiavelli really wanted, security and the possibility of glory, then I think Lincoln can be said to be Machiavellian in a most positive way.

 I have a good deal of ambivalence about the way “leadership” is discussed nowadays.
-Publishers, business schools and headhunting firms all seem to have been telling us for several decades now that leadership is a precious commodity that can be taught and that can be transferred easily from one arena to another.
+Publishers, business schools, and headhunting firms all seem to have been telling us for several decades now that leadership is a precious commodity that can be taught and that can be transferred easily from one arena to another.
 I don’t believe it, and I am fortunate to have known a lot of different successful leaders in different contexts: universities, the Congress, journalism, corporations, not-for-profits, state agencies.
 I think that leadership develops in specific contexts.
 Already the idea that there are “positive” and “negative” models of leadership shows how far removed the theorizing is from actual life.

-We tend to be transfixed by courageous responses to momentary crises, but real leaders need lots of training and back-up.
+We tend to be transfixed by courageous responses to momentary crises, but real leaders need lots of training and backup.
 And friends.
 For a young person trying to get ahead, and even simply for a person trying to lead a happy life, learning the skills taught in a Dale Carnegie course on how to make friends will give a lot more mileage than any course on leadership.
 (Although if they take one, I hope it will be my translation of The Prince that is assigned.)
 It’s flattering to be told that you can be a leader: hence all the buzz and money that goes into leadership.
 But friendships are what count.
 Machiavelli knew this.
 The Prince was originally drafted for a real friend of his, Giuliano de’ Medici.
-Machiavelli’s not advocating a negative approach to leadership, instead he’s trying to help an easy-going friend by giving him the heads-up about how really hard it is to be a successful leader.
+Machiavelli’s not advocating a negative approach to leadership, instead, he’s trying to help an easy-going friend by giving him the heads-up about how really hard it is to be a successful leader.